-LG device labeled as E960 appears in photos, may be new NexusAlex Wagner - Senior News Editor
+LG device labeled as E960 appears in photos, may be new NexusAlex Wagner - Deputy Managing Editor, News Desk

 Time to put on your sleuthing hats, Android fans, because some new images of what may be LG's Nexus device have made their way online tonight.
 The photos have been posted as part of an album by an xda-developers user and show a black slab with stickers on its rear that read "LG-E960."
 That model number has popped up in the news before, as it belongs to a mysterious device that Droid-Life spotted passing through the FCC late last week.
 Also on the back of the device is what looks to be a camera and flash, while the sides feature silver buttons that are likely the volume and lock keys.

 Moving on to the software, the home screen of the device is running what looks to be a vanilla version of Jelly Bean.
 A photo of the About phone screen lists the handset's model number as "Full JellyBean on Mako," and beneath that the Android version is 4.1.2.
 The Mako name appears again in the Build number section of the About phone page.